Dylan Thomas centenary festival launched in Cardiff

 Each Welsh poet is to host a partner poet for two days so the pair can explore a landscape significant to Thomas and record a podcast about their journey.

-Further projects are expected to be announced in 2014.'New audiences'
+Further projects are expected to be announced in 2014.

 It will be accompanied by an education programme offering teaching notes and other resources for schools aimed at encouraging them to learn more about Thomas as well as other writers.